gwatcha/reaper-keys/README.md

 action sequences for the current context and mode.

-<a id="orgb56d37f"></a>
+<a id="org1ecda81"></a>

 ## Configuration

-All you need to configure reaper-keys is under the <definitions/> directory.
+All you need to configure reaper-keys is under the `definitions` directory.
-Take a look at the <definitions/README.md> file for more details.
+Take a look at the README file in there for more details.